10 Signs of Adult ADHD

 Lack of focus

 The typical inattention symptom of ADHD often continues into adulthood.
 You may find you are always starting a project - but never finishing.
 You may find it difficult to follow along in conversations or find you are easily distracted.
 You may miss important details - or details in general.

 Hyperactivity in children shows up as overly energetic and has often been described as “driven by a non-stop motor.”
 In adults hyperactivity appears as restlessness or feeling fidgety.
 You may remember being a “high-energy” child.

-Frequent job changes occur for two different reasons.
-You may have a history of being fired - your lack of attention to detail, making mistakes, personality conflicts or impulsiveness can lead to being fired from jobs.
-Or, you may find yourself bored with your job and constantly searching for a more interesting job.
+Job changes occur for two different reasons.
+You may have a history of being fired - your lack of attention to detail, making mistakes, or personality conflicts can lead to being fired.
+Or, you are bored with your job and constantly searching for a more interesting job.
 While many adults with ADHD do end up with successful careers, it can take time to find the right job to fit your skills and personality.

 The opposite of lack of focus, hyperfocus is when you become completely engrossed in an activity you like that you forget everything around you.
 You ignore those around you, lose track of time and forget about responsibilities.
 While hyper-focus can be an asset and may help you sometimes, at other times it interferes with relationships.

 Just as disorganization is a problem for children with ADHD it is also a problem for adults with ADHD.
 Procrastination, lack of time-management skills, always being late, difficulty with prioritizing tasks and clutter all are signs of disorganization.

 A number of the symptoms that cause problems in other areas of your life - disorganization, procrastination, impulsiveness - can wreak havoc on your finances.
 You might find yourself paying late payments because you lost the bill or simply forgot to pay it.
 You may make impulsive purchases and then not have enough money to pay your bills.